Back to home

 Transport·

-Council of Ministers greenlights contracts for Massana-Ordino bypass completion, new wildlife recovery centre in Canillo, road repairs and greenway.
+Council of Ministers greenlights contracts for Massana-Ordino bypass extension, new Canillo wildlife recovery centre, CG-4 repairs, greenway.

 Synthesized from: